Jane Naana Opoku-Agyemang: Awards and recognition

-Opoku-Agyemang has been honoured with honorary degrees from the University of West Indies and Winston-Salem University.
+Opoku-Agyemang has been honoured with honorary degrees from the University of the West Indies and Winston-Salem University.
 She has also received an award for Global leadership from the University of South Florida in Tampa.
-She has also received the Officer of the Order of the Volta award for Academic Distinction in 2011 by President John Atta Mills. and Ghana Women of Excellence Award in the Education category due her contribution to the development and promotion of quality education in Ghana.
-She has been acknowledged for Outstanding Performance in Advancing International Education, School for International Training, Vermont, USA on two occasions.
+She received the Officer of the Order of the Volta award for Academic Distinction in 2011 by President John Atta Mills. and Ghana Women of Excellence Award in the Education category due to her contribution to the development and promotion of quality education in Ghana.
+She was acknowledged for Outstanding Performance in Advancing International Education, School for International Training, Vermont, USA on two occasions.

-In 2020 she was named among the 40 Most Inspirational Female Leaders in Ghana for serving as a role model for women in Ghana and in Africa Avance media also named her among the 100 Most Influential Women in Africa.
-In January 2023, Opoku Agyemang was listed among the 100 most reputable Africans.
+In 2020, she was named among the 40 Most Inspirational Female Leaders in Ghana for serving as a role model for women in Ghana and in Africa In January 2023, she was listed among the 100 most reputable Africans.